RFK Racing in the NASCAR Cup Series: Car No. 6 history

 After winning only one race in 2000, primary sponsor Valvoline left for MB2 Motorsports, and Pfizer and Viagra became the team's new financial backers.
 In addition, throughout the season Martin served as co-owner/mentor of rookie driver Matt Kenseth.
 However, Martin failed to win again, and ended up 12th in points; this was his lowest finish since 1988.
 The team won only one race in 2002 but was narrowly defeated by Tony Stewart for the championship.
 2003 was another season of lackluster performance for the team with no wins and a 17th-place finish in the final standings.
 2004 brought improved performance, with a win at Dover and a fourth-place finish in points.
 Prior to the next season, Martin stated that 2005 would be his last year in full-time Cup competition.
 The team conducted a "Salute to You" farewell tour to his fans highlighting many of Martin's career accomplishments.
 Martin finished fourth in points and went to victory lane once, along with achieving 19 top ten finishes.
 Due to contract issues, Roush was left without a driver for car No. 6 in 2006.
 After learning of the situation, Martin announced his return to car No. 6 for one more year.
 The team extended the "Salute to You" tour after modifying its paint schemes to reflect the team's new sponsor, AAA.
 Martin went winless, but had seven top fives and 15 top tens en route to a ninth-place points finish in his final year for Roush.
-He moved to Ginn Racing and Dale Earnhardt, Inc. part-time for 2007 and 2008, then did run several more full seasons for Hendrick Motorsports and two partial seasons with MWR, Gibbs, and Stewart Haas, retiring for good after 2013.
+He moved to Ginn Racing and Dale Earnhardt, Inc. part-time for 2007 and 2008, then did run several more full seasons for Hendrick Motorsports and two partial seasons with Michael Waltrip Racing, Joe Gibbs Racing, and Stewart–Haas Racing, retiring for good after 2013.
 Martin earned 35 of his 40 career wins in Roush's number 6.